Happy Head vs. Hims

 Topical multi-therapies37

-Happy Head technically has just as many medication types as Hims and boasts a higher number of multi-therapies, but specific variety gives the win to the Hims lineup.
+Happy Head technically has just as many medication types as Hims and boasts a higher number of multi-therapies, giving it a slight edge.

 Quality of medical care